Dec 14, 2010

 STANLEY WEINTRAUB: Evan Pugh Professor Emeritus at Penn State.

-JAD: The story that Stan is going to help us tell takes place on what was called the Western Front.
-Which was basically these two lines of trenches.
+JAD: And the story that Stan is gonna help us tell takes place on what was called the Western Front, which was basically these two lines of trenches.

 STANLEY WEINTRAUB: Very close to each other, a few 100 yards apart.

-STANLEY WEINTRAUB: ...in November the weather turned bad.
-Heavy rains.
-Then it became icy, and then slush, and then snow.
+STANLEY WEINTRAUB: In November the weather turned bad.
+Heavy rains, then it became icy, then slush and then snow.
 It became disgusting because the trenches also were filled with rats.

 JAD: Rats?